nitesh4146/Treasure-Hunters-Inc/README.md

 </p>

 1. R(s):
-For every action from current state, the robot gets an immediate walk/live reward of -0.05.
-This ensures that the robot doesn’t keeps on trying a bad action like hitting a wall continuously.
+For every action from current state, the agent gets an immediate walk/live reward of -0.05.
+This ensures that the agent doesn’t keeps on trying a bad action like hitting a wall continuously.

 2. Discount (γ) :
-This defines the portion of the next state reward that the robot gets for a given action.
+This defines the portion of the next state reward that the agent gets for a given action.
 This value is 0.8 (i.e. 80%) for this implementation.